near/NEPs/specs/Standards/MultiToken/README.md

 The initial transaction to `games.near` is made with `compound.near` as the receiver of a set token_ids and amounts from `alice.near`.

-This call then waits on a response from `compound`.
-If `compound` responds with failure, the tx is aborted.
+This call then waits on a response from `compound.near`.
+If `compound.near` responds with failure, the tx is aborted.

-Otherwise `games` contract accepts the results and resolves the promise completing the transaction.
+Otherwise `games.near` contract accepts the results and resolves the promise completing the transaction.

-- If transfer succeeded, `compound` can increase local ownership for `alice` to 1000 for `gold` token_id `g133`
+- If transfer succeeded, `compound.near` can increase local ownership for `alice.near` to 1000 for `gold` , whose `token_id` is `g133`

-- If transfer fails, `compound` doesn't need to do anything in current example, but maybe can notify `alice` of unsuccessful transfer.
+- If transfer fails, `compound.near` doesn't need to do anything in current example, but maybe can notify `alice.near` of unsuccessful transfer.

 Technical calls:
 1. `alice` calls `games::mt_transfer_call({"receiver_id": "compound", amount: "1000000000000000000000", "token_id": "g133", msg: "interest-building"})`.